 MUS 2143 Global Music This course is an introductory survey of music around the world (but outside the Western Classical tradition).
 Selected styles will be studied from the Middle East, India, Africa, China, Japan, Indonesia, Latin America and Native North America, as well as folk traditions from Europe and the United States.
 Special attention will be paid to: understanding each style within its social, cultural and aesthetic contexts; learning a basic musical vocabulary for describing and analyzing the techniques used in the music; and exploring other global music outside of the classroom.

-MUS 2501, 3501 Chapel Choir A non-auditioned ensemble that serves as the primary choir for weekly worship services, performing music from a wide variety of religious traditions and musical styles.
+MUS 2501, 3501 University Choir A non-auditioned ensemble that performs music from a wide variety musical styles.
 Prerequisites: Ability to match pitch.
 May be repeated for credit.